Are Acne Scars Permanent?

 There is a wide range of dermal fillers used to smooth out depressions caused by acne scars.
 Patients should discuss the pros and cons of each one with their doctor.
 These are injected below the skin to smooth it out.
 Often, fillers are used to augment other surface or invasive treatments once the treatments have done their work.

 Are you worried about permanent acne scarring?
 Visit us here at Skin Deep and we’ll take a look.
-Our clinical skin treatment methods are very successful and we’ll work with you and your dermatologist to create a holistic treatment plan that prevents permanent acne scarring.
+Our clinical skin treatment methods are very successful and we’ll work with you and your dermatologist to create a holistic treatment plan that prevents or helps reduce acne scarring.